 MD Anderson Cancer Center Police Officer, University Police in Houston, Texas

-The primary purpose of the Police Officer position at the University of Texas Police Department at Houston is to enforce the law, provide service, information and aid to all citizens as circumstances require, prevent crime, suppress disturbances, investigate criminal offenses, and arrest offenders.
+The Police Officer role within the University of Texas Police Department at Houston is to enforce the law; provide service, information and aid to all citizens as circumstances require; prevent crime; suppress disturbances; investigate criminal offenses; and arrest offenders.

 KEY JOB FUNCTIONS